rodjuncode/designer-bot/week1/palette-crawler/README.md

 # palette-crawler
 A simple python script that crawls Google Images to seek color palettes.
+Based on the precious discussions with @svenancio.

 ## Run for 'carne' word: